Today's NYT Mini Crossword Answer on May 22, 2025

 Happy solving!

-If you're stuck on a particular clue, don't worry, we've got you covered.
-This page is here to provide you with helpful hints and guidance to get you back on track.
-From clever wordplay to tricky definitions, we'll break it down for you in a way that's easy to understand.
+You're doing great, and don't give up - every puzzle is a challenge, but that's what makes it fun!
+If you're stuck on a mini crossword, don't worry, we've got you covered.
+This page is here to provide you with helpful hints to get you back on track.

 Possible words for each clue